Toric Stacks II: Intrinsic Characterization of Toric Stacks: The Local Structure Theorem

 By the same argument we used in the first paragraph of this proof, the stabilizers of $[Z/H]$ are linearly reductive.
 Since $Z$ is smooth over $\X$, it is normal and reduced.
 By Proposition \ref{prop:characterization-pointed-toric}, $H$ is a torus and $Z$ is a toric variety.

-Finally, we have an \'etale representable map $[Z/H]\to \X$, whose image is an open substack.
+Finally, we have an \'etale representable map $[Z/H]\to \X$ whose image is an open substack.
 Replacing $\X$ by this open substack, we may assume the map is surjective.
 Now we have that $Z\to \X$ is a smooth cover.
 Consider the following cartesian diagram:

 Since $Z$ is affine and $\X$ has affine diagonal, we have that $Z\times_\X Z$ is affine.
-This affine space is the total space of an $H$-torsor over an algebraic space $Y$.
+This affine space is the total space of an $H$-torsor over $Y$.
+Since $[Z/H]\to \X$ is representable, $Y$ is an algebraic space.
 Since $H$ is linearly reductive, $Y$ is an affine scheme \cite[Theorem 1.1]{git}.
 Since $Y$ and $Z$ are both affine, $Y\to Z$ is separated.
 Separatedness is local on the base in the smooth topology, so $[Z/H]\to \X$ is separated.

-Now $[Z/H]\to \X$ is representable separated \'etale birational and surjective, so it is an isomorphism by Zariski's Main Theorem \cite[Theorem 16.5]{lmb}. \end{proof}
+Now $[Z/H]\to \X$ is representable, separated, \'etale, birational, and surjective, so it is an isomorphism by Zariski's Main Theorem \cite[Theorem 16.5]{lmb}. \end{proof}